 Children learn a model text through actions and story mapping.

 Children will now change the imitated story to incorporate their own ideas, changing key elements but keeping a similar structure.

 Children will now write their own stories inspired by their model texts.

 Big Writing is an approach to teaching writing and raising writing standards that focuses on the importance of talk and oral rehearsal.
-Accurate basic skills; spelling, punctuation, grammar and handwriting are encouraged and practiced daily.
+Accurate basic skills; spelling, punctuation, grammar and handwriting are encouraged and practised daily.
 Over the course of the week, children are exposed to new themes and topics.
-Sentence level work is practiced daily, ideas are explored, high standards for writing are modelled through shared writing and towards the end of the week, children work towards writing independently for a sustained period of time in a relaxed and purposeful writing environment.
+Spellings, punctuation and grammar is practised daily, ideas are explored, high standards for writing are modelled through shared writing and towards the end of the week, children work towards writing independently for a sustained period of time in a relaxed and purposeful writing environment.

 We use the Read Write Inc. programme for spellings, a proven approach underpinned by phonics, that allows children tp practice statutory spellings daily.